 The gothic theme that runs throughout the city is immediately noticeable as you enter the city centre, a myriad of black church spires standing tall above the city skyline (hense it’s nickname, the city of a hundred spires).
 In my opinion, it’s the diverse architecture found across the city which gives Prague such character.
 Where there are baroque palaces and gothic cathedrals in one direction, you’ll fine art nouveau buildings in the other.
 When witnessed from up high, you’d even be forgiven for thinking the blanket of red rooftops, grand buildings and church spires resemble Disney Land.

-One reservation I had about the city before I visited, was its reputation for being a hotspot for stag dos and those simply after a beer-fuelled weekend.
-I was pleasantly surprised by how picturesque and well-kept Prague is, however, and I don’t know if we were a bit late in the season for stag dos, but unlike my previous trips to Dublin and Amsterdam, I wasn’t overly aware of this going on around Prague.
+One reservation I had about the city before I visited was its reputation for being a hot spot for stag dos and those simply after a beer-fuelled weekend.
+I was pleasantly surprised by how picturesque and well-kept Prague is, however, and I don’t know if we were a bit late in the year for stag dos, but unlike my previous trips to Dublin and Amsterdam, I wasn’t overly aware of this going on around the city.
 I thoroughly enjoyed visiting as a couple and would 100% recommend that others add it to their travel check list!

 Wandering Through Old Town Square

 Having awoken at an unearthly hour on Saturday morning for our flight, we arrived in Prague just before lunchtime, meaning we had plenty of time to explore the city before checking into the hotel.
 Our hotel was situated just off Wenceslas Square, so after dropping off our bags, we were in the perfect spot to enjoy a stroll right through the centre of the city through Old Town Square and to the riverside.

 Upon arrival in Old Town Square we were overwhelmed by the number of tourists.
 We knew it was a popular city for tourism, but definitely weren’t expecting the hordes that filled the square, many being led by tour guides speaking in a multitude of languages.